-The best coaching websites are well-structured, building trust and converting leads into clients.
-Each page serves a specific purpose, such as showcasing your services, sharing your story, or making it easy for new clients to contact you.
+The best coaching websites include essential coaching pages that build trust and convert leads.
+Each coaching page serves a specific purpose, such as showcasing your services, sharing your story, or making it easy for new clients to contact you.

 9 Pages to Add to Your Coaching Website